- • Complete Film Editing Guide

 - 1.11 YouTube channels to learn filmmaking tips

-For various reasons, people want video to be played back.
+Previously, we have posted an article about How to Play YouTube Videos in Slow Motion, for various reasons, you may want to play a video backwards.
 It can be for fun, for a demonstration, for a lecture or anything.
-Here are some ways of playing video clips backwards or in reverse mode.
+With some of the Best Video Reverse Software in 2018, we can make a video played backwards easily.
+Here are some detailed steps of playing video clips backwards or in reverse mode in your Windows and Mac.

-Best Video Editor for Beginners to Make Backwards Video: Wondershare Filmora
+1. Using Wondershare Filmora: Best Video Editor for Beginners to Make Backwards Video [Windows & Mac]

 Adobe's Premiere is a very powerful video editing and production tool that comes with various features to output a professional video.
 By using the Speed/Duration command available in Adobe Premiere, you can create a backward playing video or reverse video.
 In fact, Speed/Duration option is there to adjust the speed of a video clip and make high speed or slow-motion videos.
 However, we are going to use the same tool for the task of creating reverse video.
 This method supports file formats like MOV, MPEG, FLV, AVI and WMV.